-Abdul gets his renewal pack on 3 May.
+Abdul receives his renewal pack on 3 May.
 The pack tells him he has until 31 July to renew his claim.
 He puts the pack to one side meaning to do it later.
 But he forgets.

 As Abdul has not renewed his claim, his payments stop on 6 August.
 We ask him to pay back the money he has had from 6 April.
+He will also need to make a new claim if he wants to carry on getting tax credits.

-If Abdul had replied on time, any overpayment he had would have been smaller, or he may not have been overpaid at all.
+If Abdul had replied in time, he would not have had to make a new claim.
+Any overpayment he had would have been smaller, or he may not have been overpaid at all.

 Abdul will get a letter telling him about his overpayment.
-If he returns his annual declaration or phones us to give us the details within 30 days of the letter, his tax credits will be reinstated and he may not have an overpayment.
+If he returns his annual declaration or phones us to give us the details within 30 days of the letter, his tax credits will be reinstated.